WeijianYe/PrimerDesigner/README.md

 ==============

 ##Overview
 A quick tool for automating primer3 design and primer specificity check workflow.
-This repository contains several perl scripts(PrimerDesigner.pl, fastaDeal.pl, ConvertPrimer2Fq.pl, PrimerStat.pl, PrimerFinalTable.pl), you have to put them all in the identical directory and apply the option "--thirdD" to specify the source.
+This repository contains several perl scripts(PrimerDesigner.pl, fastaDeal.pl, ConvertPrimer2Fq.pl, PrimerStat.pl, PrimerFinalTable.pl), you have to put them all in the identical directory and apply the option "--thirdD" to specify the source..

 ##Software Requirements
 The following dependencies have been confirmed to work for running the 'PrimerDesigner.pl' pipeline, make sure that you use the correct version.